memflow/memflow/README.md

 ## building
 - install capnp package (soon to be removed for default builds)
+- run `cargo build --release --all --all-features` to build everything
-- run `cargo build --release --all --all-features --examples` to build everything
+- run `cargo build --release --all --all-features --examples` to build all examples
 - run `cargo test --all --all-features` to run all tests
 - run ... to run all benchmarks
 - run `cargo clippy --all-targets --all-features -- -D warnings` to run clippy linting on everything